Invicton-Labs/terraform-null-assertion/README.md

 # Terraform Assertion
-A simple module that asserts that a condition is true.
+A simple module that asserts that one or more conditions are true.
 The assertion is checked during planning, unless the condition depends on a value that will only be known during apply.

-The module forces Terraform to fail if the condition is false by providing an invalid input to a Terraform function.
-It uses the error message in the invalid input so that the resulting Terraform failure message is descriptive (although it is slightly confusing in the format; see the example below).
+The module forces Terraform to fail if the condition is false by using a Terraform variable with a validation condition, with the desired error message as the variable validation error message.

 ## Usage
 ```